agilej/fava/README.md

     });
 ```

-Judge all elements match Predicate
+Test all elements match Predicate

 ```java
     boolean allBiggerThanThree = ints.all(new Predicate<Integer>(){